 The potential of industrial applications for microalgae has motivated their recent fast development.
 Their growth dynamics depends on different factors that must be optimized.
 Since they get their energy from photosynthesis, light is a key factor that strongly influences their productivity.
 Light is absorbed and scattered in the liquid medium, and irradiance exponentially decreases towards the darkest part of the photobioreactor at a rate non-linearly depending on the biomass concentration.
 Maximizing productivity is then a tricky problem, especially when the growth rate is inhibited by an excess of light.
 Productivity optimization turns out to be highly dependent on how light is distributed along the reactor, and is therefore related to the extinction rate and the background turbidity.
-We propose a theoretical analysis of this problem, by introducing the concept of optical depth productivity for systems where background turbidity must be accounted for.
-A global optimum maximizing productivity is proposed, extending the concept of the compensation condition, consisting in compensating the algal growth rate at the bottom of the reactor by the respiration.
+We propose a theoretical analysis of this problem, by introducing the concept of optical depth productivity is proposed, extending the concept of the compensation condition, consisting in compensating the algal growth rate at the bottom of the reactor by the respiration.
 This condition can drive the optimization of the surface biomass productivity depending on the minimum reachable depth.
 We develop a nonlinear controller and prove the global asymptotic stability of the biomass concentration towards the desired optimal value.

-Keyword: Photobioreactor, Optimization, Nonlinear adaptive control, Microalgae, Light extinction, Compensation condition, Turbidostat.
+Keywords: Photobioreactor, Optimization, Nonlinear adaptive control, Microalgae, Light extinction, Compensation condition, Turbidostat.

-1 Introduction
+1. Introduction

-Microalgae are photosynthetic microorganisms whose potential has been highlighted in the last decades, especially for renewable energy and wastewater treatment [37, 18, 30].
-Compared with terrestrial plants, whose growth is slower due to $\rm CO_2$ availability, the high actual photosynthetic yield of microalgae cultures leads to higher biomass production potential.
-Some algal species can be grown to target numerous high added value commercial applications: pharmaceutical, cosmetics or food industries [12, 33].
-These microorganisms are generally cultivated at industrial scale in simpler and cheaper open raceway ponds or in high-tech closed photobioreactors, using solar or artificial light depending on the applications.
+Microalgae are photosynthetic microorganisms whose potential has been highlighted in the last decades, especially for renewable energy and wastewater treatment [43, 24, 36].
+Compared with terrestrial plants, whose growth is slower due to CO_2 availability, the high actual photosynthetic yield of microalgae cultures leads to higher biomass production potential.
+Some algal species can be grown to target numerous high added value commercial applications: pharmaceutical, cosmetics or food industries [18, 39].
+These microorganisms are generally cultivated at industrial scale in simpler and cheaper open raceway ponds or in hightech closed photobioreactors, using solar or artificial light depending on the applications.

 The biomass productivity in these reactors depends on the photosynthesis efficiency resulting from the light distribution along depth.
 Light intensity is strongly attenuated in the photobioreactor due to the absorption and scattering of the microalgae and the background turbidity of the cultivation medium.
 Depending on the position of the algal cells in the reactor, they perceive different light intensities which further influence the photon harvesting dynamics.
-Light attenuation is generally described by a Beer-Lambert law [20] where the light extinction rate varies with the process type and algal concentration.
-Some studies have more accurately represented the way light is attenuated in the process, especially to deal with very dense multi-scattering medium where a photon can be scattered several times before being eventually absorbed [27].
-There were a lot of works dedicated to better represent growth in a dense reactor [20, 36], with experimental validation [14, 19, 9] which were later carried out in more complicated geometries, also accounting for the influence of the solar angle [1, 29].
-The influence of the background turbidity and the reactor geometry have often been neglected, even if its influence on the average growth rate turns out to be non-negligible, especially for some geometries [25].
+Light attenuation is generally described by a Beer-Lambert law [26] where the light extinction rate varies with the process type and algal concentration.
+Some studies have more accurately represented the way light is attenuated in the process, especially to deal with very dense multi-scattering medium where a photon can be scattered several times before being eventually absorbed [32].
+There were a lot of works dedicated to better represent growth in a dense reactor [26, 42], with experimental validation [20, 25, 14] which were later carried out in more complicated geometries, also accounting for the influence of the solar angle [1, 35].
+The influence of the background turbidity and the reactor geometry have often been neglected, even if its influence on the average growth rate turns out to be non negligible, especially for some geometries [30].